deserie-dev/SCA_Final_Project/README.md

   FROM node:12-alpine3.14
 ```

-**Line 2:** Set the working directory in the container to /frontend or /backend.
+**Line 2:** Set the working directory in the container to /usr/src/app.
 This directory is where all our code files will be stored inside the container, as well as where we'll run npm install, and launch the application:

 ```
-  WORKDIR /frontend
+  WORKDIR /usr/src/app
 ```

-**Lines 3:** Copy the package.json file into the /frontend or /backend directory in the container.
+**Lines 3:** Copy the package.json file into the current working directory inside the container, represented by ".".

 ```
-  COPY package.json /frontend
+  COPY ./package.json ./
 ```

 **Lines 4:** "RUN" executes commands inside the container.
 Here we use it to install all the projects dependencies which are listed in the package.json file.